skip to content

 University Policy

 It is university policy that students undertaking summer projects / internships must be taken on as temporary workers and paid the National Living Wage (plus holiday pay).
-National Living Wage will increase to £12.21 per hour in April 2025.
+National Living Wage is predicted to increase to between £12.55 and £12.86 per hour in April 2026.

-The estimated cost for an 8-week project in summer 2025 is therefore between £3850 and £4300 depending on exact working hours and the specific student (employer National Insurance Contributions will be applied for students aged 21 and over).
+The estimated cost for an 8-week project in summer 2025 is therefore between £3958 and £4536 depending on the exact increase in National Living Wage and the age of the specific student recruited (Employer National Insurance contributions will be taken for students over 21).

 Bursary Fund